SandyQian/MotionEgg-Hatch-assembly-/README.md

 # Microprocessors
 Repository for Physics Year 3 microprocessors lab

-A simple assembly program for PIC18 microprocessor
+A simple assembly game program for PIC18 microprocessor that display egg-hatching animation as recording step counts.

-Reads a table (message) from programme memory to data memory

-Initialises UART and writes a message (the table) to UART